naps-product-sa/vmc-openshift-install-lab/README.md

 Before we begin the hands-on portion of the lab, let's take a moment to understand the environment we'll be using today.

 ### VMC vs vSphere
 [VMware Cloud on AWS (VMC)](https://vmc.techzone.vmware.com/vmc-arch/docs/introduction/vmc-aws-a-technical-overview) is a managed cloud offering that provides dedicated VMware vSphere-based Software Defined Data Centers (SDDC) that are hosted within AWS facilities.
-The solution was designed to create an easy migration path from the datacenter to the cloud since vSphere admins wouldn't have to learn to use a new virtualization provider.
+The solution was designed to create an easy migration path from the datacenter to the cloud and prevent vSphere admins from having to learn to use a new virtualization provider.
 Both vSphere and VMC SDDCs can be managed with vCenter and the [govc CLI](https://github.com/vmware/govmomi/tree/main/govc), creating a similar experience between the two platforms.

 This works to our advantage for this lab, since cloud-based environments offer better scalability than on-prem ones.
 Even though we'll be working in a VMC environment today, you should be able to commute most of what you learn to vSphere on-prem engagements.
 We'll be sure to point out any nuances we encounter that are specific to VMC along the way.